Is Business Ownership Driving You Crazy?

 As I’ve mentioned in many other articles, if you are spending money on marketing and you aren’t tracking your new patient numbers, how do you know if your marketing dollars are working properly?

 How do you know if your front office team is converting the new patient phone calls into dollars on the schedule?
-If you’ve ever spent any time answering the phones at the practice, you have heard a prospective new patient ask, “Are you accepting new patients?”
+If you’ve ever spent any time answering the phone calls at the practice, you have heard a prospective new patient ask, “Are you accepting new patients?”
 And you immediately think… Are you crazy?!

 Of course we are taking new patients!”
 If you don’t have at least 50 new patients on the schedule each month, it means that either your marketing isn’t working or your front desk team isn’t converting.
 Either way, it is a problem that needs to be fixed.